ioccc-src/winner/faq.md

 <div id="libjpeg">
-### Q: How do I compile and install libjpeg-turbo for entries that require it?
+### Q 5.6: How do I compile and install libjpeg-turbo for entries that require it?
 </div>

 This depends on your operating system for which we describe a couple below.